changmaneeee/bnn_study/README.md

 --- Student BNN Model KD Training Finished ---
 Total training time: 55.94 minutes
 Best Test Accuracy achieved by Student BNN with KD: 70.98%

+long time no see!
+I will restart this project tommrrow!